Santulator/santulator.github.io/about.md

 Santulator wouldn't be possible without the amazing work of others on some great Open Source software.
 The following is a list of a few of those projects:

 * [JavaFX] is used for the Santulator user interface.
 Take a look at the article [How JavaFX was used to build a desktop application] to find out more about using JavaFX.
 * As part of every build, the user interface is tested automatically using [TestFX].
-Read the guide [User Interface Testing with TestFX] to find out how to do this in your project.
+Read the guide [User Interface Testing with TestFX] to learn how to do this in your project.
 * Several of the user interface controls come from the [ControlsFX] library.
 * The Santulator software uses [Gluon Ignite] and [Guice] for dependency injection.
 The article [Dependency Injection in JavaFX] explains how this can be done.